European shares steady on Italian cabinet formation

 Shares in companies, which gather strength from economic prosperity, lost ground, while stocks traditionally seen as defensive plays, fared better than the broader market.

-Auto shares .SXAP, down 1.4 percent, featured among the top decliners on worries a slower economic growth in Europe would hit demand for vehicles.
+Auto shares, down 1.4 percent, featured among the top decliners on worries a slower economic growth in Europe would hit demand for vehicles.
 Banks <.SX&P>, down 34 percent this year following their significant exposure to some highly-indebted European countries, fell 0.1 percent.

 The market got some support after Monti, a respected economics professor and former European commissioner, said he would take the crucial economy portfolio himself, sending signals that he meant serious business and was determined to face a major debt crisis that has threatened to derail a fragile global economic recovery.